 Some of the best fly fishing in Maine is conveniently located a short walk from Grand Falls Hut.
 Situated above the banks of the Dead River, Grand Falls is renowned for its trout.
 Before any fishing trip, be sure to secure your fishing license.

 Maine Huts & Trails is proud to partner with Four Peaks Guide Service for one of a kind fly fishing trips suitable for all abilities.
-Guided trips are available at Grand Falls on the Dead River or Poplar Hut for native brook trout fishing.
+Guided trips are available along Poplar Stream for native brook trout fishing.

 The main stem of the Dead River begins at the outlet of Flagstaff Lake, not far from Flagstaff Hut.
 It flows for 20 miles before entering the Kennebec River at The Forks.
 Grand Falls is located about 6 miles below the dam, and separates the river into two distinct sections.
 The upper river is often referred to as Grand Falls Flowage and is deep and slow moving.
 This area is best known for its rainbow trout, often reaching over 20 inches.
 This is a naturally reproducing, local population that probably began from an illegal stocking years ago.
 The density of rainbows isn’t high here, but they grow well on the smelts that wash into the river from Flagstaff Lake.
 Along with the rainbows, brook trout and salmon are also found in Grand Falls Flowage.
 Most fishing occurs within one mile of the dam where anglers can wade the riffles in the vicinity of the Big Eddy.
 You’ll want to use a boat to fish the lower part of this flowage.
 Small spoons and Rapalas account for many of the larger fish that are taken in the spring.
 Smelt-imitating streamers like the Grey Ghost, Black Ghost and Thunder Creek are also popular here.